faucetsdn/faucet/docs/tutorials/stacking.rst

 We can accomplish inter-VLAN routing between different switches by using the stacking feature.
 To do this we will be combining the methods from the :ref:`tutorial-stacking` and the :ref:`tutorial-ivr` tutorials.
-However, we need to set ``drop_spoofed_faucet_mac`` to false on each DP.
-Doing this will prevent a packet that has been routed and come from a stack port from being dropped.

 Here is a full faucet.yaml you can copy and paste that sets up our stack topology and enables all the features we need.